lemming52/faceit/README.md

 ## Clients

 For both the clients, since they're used here primarily for the tests, I've not spent much time preparing them for a live environment; the regions, credentials and aws constants like table name and such are hardcoded into the instantiation methods.
 In a production environment, such details (which I would assume would also relate to which environment out of dev, prod...) would be passed to the execution container outwith the code and read from the environment, rather than being placed in the code.

+## Automated Testing  / Healthchecks

+This service healthcheck is designed to be repeatedly called by some exteral automation.
+The healthcheck could be expanded to perform some basic operations to ensure integrity rather than just responding, or the external automation could include calls to the other endpoints with expected values.